HEASARC/heasoftpy/README.md

 ### 2.3 `HEASoftPy` Control Parameters
 There are a few parameters that are common between all tasks:
 - `verbose`: This can take several values.
 In all cases, the text printed by the task is captured, and returned in `HSPResult.stdout/stderr`.
-Addionally:
+Additionally:
     - `0` (also `False` or `no`): Just return the text, no progress prining.
     - `1` (also `True` or `yes`): In addition to capturing and returning the text, task text will printed into the screen as the task runs.